hashicorp/terraform-website/content/source/docs/enterprise/saml/configuration.html.md

 ### Attributes

 - **Username Attribute Name**: (default: `Username`) The name of the SAML attribute that determines the TFE username for a user logging in via SSO.
 - **Site Admin Attribute Name**: (default: `SiteAdmin`) The name of the SAML attribute that determines whether a user has site-admin permissions.
 The value of this attribute in the SAML assertion must be a boolean.
-Site admins can manage settings and resources for the entire PTFE instance; see [Administering Private Terraform Enterprise][admin] for details.
+Site admins can manage settings and resources for the entire Terraform Enterprise instance; see [Administering Terraform Enterprise][admin] for details.
 - **Team Attribute Name**: (default: `MemberOf`) The name of the SAML attribute that determines [team membership](./team-membership.html).
 The value of this attribute in the SAML assertion must be a string containing a comma-separated list of team names.

 ### Team Membership Mapping